avian-annotator/FYP/README.md

 5. Connect pgAdmin4 to your postgres db.
 Create a database as whatever you set DATABSE_NAME to.
 6. Copy and paste setup.sql and execute it.
 This file sets the default admin username and password to be admin and admin respectively.

-If you want the cool terminal thing, make sure to install bun, and then run `bun start` from the root.
+If you want the cool terminal thing, make sure to install bun, running `bun install` and then run `bun start` from the root.
 This needs to be fixed with the stuff that I've added since.

 There are currently 5 different environments, some yet to be properly configured.
 1. local.
 This is where you have EVERYTHING running on your machine